Snapchats Duets & Trios

 Fruitful Fingering Part 2

-This is the second article in my series for Piano Professional Magazine, published by EPTA (European Piano Teachers Association): a teacher’s publication, for which I write the technique feature.
-You can read the first article, here, and in Part 2, I look at different methods of applying certain fingerings, offering various options for students.
-Teachers…
+This is the second article in my series for Piano Professional Magazine, published by EPTA (of the European Piano Teachers Association): a teacher’s publication, for which I currently write the technique feature.
+You can read the first article by clicking here, and in Part 2, I look at different methods of applying certain fingerings, offering…

 Are you all Fingers and Thumbs?